17 Great Careers in Demand: Prepare Yourself for a Fabulous Future

 Anticipated growth in the computer, telecommunications, and mobile technology sectors is expected to fuel the demand for software engineers and developers.
 Additionally, growth in sectors like machinery and equipment manufacturing could further drive the demand.
 As a result, you may be able to pursue a lot of potential opportunities in a high-tech career related to the design and development of software systems and applications.

-Highest-demand provinces and territories—Saskatchewan, PEI, Manitoba, New Brunswick, Nova Scotia, Ontario, and Quebec
+- Highest-demand provinces and territories—Saskatchewan, PEI, New Brunswick, Quebec, Nova Scotia, Ontario, and BC

 9. Aerospace Engineer